Summarize Attributes

 The table above was summarized on the Designation field, and the VO2 field was used to calculate the numeric statistics (Count,Sum, Minimum, Maximum, Range, Mean, Standard Deviation, and Variance) for the layer.
 The Rating field was used to calculate the string statistics (Count and Any) for the layer.
 This result is a table with two features, representing the distinct values of Designation.

-The input layer summarized using the Designation field is shown.
+Aggregate data for the summary layer using the Designation field

 The following table represents how the first few fields appear when the layer is summarized using the Designation and Age Group fields.
 Statistics are calculated using the same methods as the previous example.